namitoyokota/standups/README.md

 ## Venminder
 > December 5th, 2022 - Present

+### 3/2/23
+Yesterday
+- I worked on a couple of tech debt stories: 1175 and 1019.
+1175 is adding a new shared enum for Display Types of Controls like date, checkbox, textfield, and others.
+1019 is cleaning up the add control dialog.
+- Also had the Frontend Guild meeting but not much content there.

+Today
+- I will continue working on 1019.
+- I was looking through all of the UX designs yesterday afternoon and found some differences in the design and the current UI, so I'll also make those minor changes in the same PR as well.

 ### 3/1/23
 Yesterday
 - 1189 which was moving the API service files to a new directory